Faithlicious/printf/README.md

-printf project by faith and brian
+printf project by Faith and Brian